robriks/ethernaut-solutions/magic-number/walkthrough.md

 Ethernaut is a set of gamified Solidity challenges in the style of a CTF, where each level features a hackable smart contract that will inform you of various known security vulnerabilities on EVM blockchains.

 This repo will walk you through a solution to MagicNumber.sol, the 19th challenge in the series.
-You can find the challenge itself and fully fleshed out solution in the .txt file and .yul file in this directory.
+You can find the challenge itself in the .txt file in the root directory and and fully fleshed out solutions in the .yul and .huff files in the ./src directory.
 Let's begin!

 In this challenge, Ethernaut describes a deceptively simple objective: deploy a Solver contract that returns the answer to a whatIsTheMeaningOfLife() function call.
 We all know the answer to such a laughably easy question, and yet we're given a hint: